Nusratnimme/UFOs/README.md

-# UFO sightings
+# Who's there: UFO sightings

 ## Overview

 Dana, a data journalist, got an assignment to write about UFO sightings.
-She would like to create an HTML webpage that include a dynamic table providing information on all UFO sightings in the US.
+She would like to create an webpage that includes a dynamic table providing information on all UFO sightings in the US.

 ### Resources